johnkerl/miller/README-go-port.md

 * `cd go`
 * `godoc -http=:6060 -goroot .`
 * Browse to `http://localhost:6060`
-* Note: control-C an restart the server, then reload in the browser, to pick up edits to source files
+* Note: control-C and restart the server, then reload in the browser, to pick up edits to source files

 ## Source-code indexing